stanley-skyline/dataminer-docs/user-guide/dataminer_services/Catalog/Change_email_dataminer_services_account.md

 ### Admin app

+If you had access to dataminer.services features with your previous account, your new account will also need access.
+See [manage dataminer.services users](xref:Managing_dataminer_services_users).

 > [!TIP]
 > - Direct link: [admin.dataminer.services](https://admin.dataminer.services/)
 > - For more info, refer to [About the Admin app](xref:About_the_Admin_app).